jchine/Silex.kdapp/README.md

 # Features

 - Easily create Silex app with one click.
-- Quick links to App and Artisan (with a link to remove it too)
+- Quick links to (App with a link to remove it too)
 - Perfectly for testing and learning Silex

 # How to use it?